Overview of Premature Ejaculation

 Premature Ejaculation Incidence and Prevalence

 Premature ejaculation affects males only and can occur at any age of adulthood.
 The condition is most common between the ages of 18 and 30.
-It is estimated that premature ejaculation affects from 30–70% of men during their lifetime.
+It is estimated that premature ejaculation affects from 30–70 percent of men during their lifetime.